kuddai/blog/_drafts/2018-04-08-automatic-complexity.md

 title: Automatic computational complexity
 ---

+__TODO__ Need to understand AD better.

 > Can we automatically bound the complexity of algorithms?

 Trivially, yes.
 We can just time the algorithm, we can track the amount of memory it used, ...
 But; that requires input from humans, and, it is not efficient.
 Can we efficiently automate this process?

+Want to make it symbolic!!

 ## Desiderdata

+Knowing the absolute time and memory usage of an algorithm is nice [memory profiler](https://pypi.org/project/memory_profiler/).
+But what I am really interested in is how do these resources scale.
+Want a model of the computation so we can ask counterfactual queries.
+What if I had twice as much data/memory/...?

 What would automatic computational complexity do and be?